ferpetrelli/search-filters-builder/README.md

     protected $route = 'staff';

     protected $filters = [
+        Department::class,
         Location::class,
     ];

     protected $sorter = SortStaff::class;

 }

 ```

-4. Once definitions are set, we just use the object to manage and print our links.
+## 4. That's it, now just use the Section object in your view

 From the controller we send the object to the view: